Cities Aviv: Career

 Since 2019, Mays has also released music through a side project, entitled African-American Sound Recordings.
 The work under this project takes more of an experimental instrumental style, utilizing a variety of samples, including original field recordings.
 The style is a blend of hip-hop and more experimental genres such as noise and ambient.

-Mays released three full-length albums (Accompanied by a Blazing Solo, Gum, and Immortal Flame) in 2020.
+Mays released three full-length albums (Accompanied by a Blazing Solo, GUM, and Immortal Flame) in 2020.
 These albums are commonly referred to as "The Triad".
 In a 2021 interview he states, these records were completely improvised in full.
 He mentions John Frusciante's album Smile from the Streets You Hold as a minimal inspiration on the recording atmosphere.

-In 2021 Mays released The Crashing Sound Of How It Goes via D.O.T.
+In 2021, Mays released THE CRASHING SOUND OF HOW IT GOES via D.O.T Records.
 The album has been described as "an hour-long meditation".
-Compared to its predecessors, The Crashing Sound saw Mays focus more on writing again.
+Compared to its predecessors, this album saw Mays focus more on writing again.
 A limited run of cassettes designed by Geng PTP was sold after the initial release.

-In 2022, Mays put out both Man Plays The Horn and Working Title For The Album Secret Waters.
-Secret Waters was in large parts inspired by a four-day therapy retreat he attended in early 2022.
+In 2022, Mays released both MAN PLAYS THE HORN and Working Title for the Album Secret Waters.
+Secret Waters was in large part inspired by a four-day therapy retreat he attended in early 2022.

+In 2024, Mays released Cafe Tom Tom, which fans likened to his aforementioned side project, African-American Sound Recordings.
+Cafe Tom Tom is often considered his most divisive record yet.
+While some fans welcomed the instrumental sound, others were not so charitable.
+The general consensus was that the album was a fascinating experiment, but not essential for new listeners.
+Later, Mays released Bernadette Leak and Electric Chair in 2024 and 2025, respectively.
+Bernadette Leak was considered as a relatively inessential EP, and Electric Chair is considered one of Mays' most sonically experimental releases.
+Unlike his other albums, the album is characterized by a unique vocal style which fans often compared it to the sound of a sore throat.
+Nonetheless, both projects were well received.

+In March 2026, Mays released EVEN COLDER SPRING, marking a new chapter for the rapper.
+He initially teased the album on social media in December 2025, and in February, he released three tracks from the album exclusively on SoundCloud.
+On March 6, 2026, he officially revealed its set release date of March 11, 2026.
+The album was well-received, with many naming it his best body of work since 2022's Working Title for the Album Secret Waters.